andrearcaina/blazingly-go/notes/generics.md

 import "fmt"

-// A generic function that takes a slice of any type and returns the sum of the elements in the slice. func sum[T int | float64](s []T) T {
+// A generic function that takes a slice of int or float64 type and returns the sum of the elements in the slice. func sum[T int | float64](s []T) T {
     var total T
     for _, v := range s {